2023 NBA Draft Scouting Report

 Pick 12: Dallas Mavericks select Dereck Lively II, Duke

 While not much of a scorer for Duke this season, big man Dereck Lively was a force down low in the paint on both sides of the ball.
 His almost 2 and a half blocks per game were among the top in men’s college basketball this season, and his ability to rebound and give his team second chance points made him a nightmare for opponents.
 He works well with point guards, as Duke’s guards Roach and Proctor fed him assists often and he was able to feed Roach back.
-Despite his only 5 points per game and lack of shooting anywhere outside of the rim (in his below shot chart we are looking at percent of shot attempts from each section as opposed to shooting percentage), Duke had an amazing 17-point positive swing per 40 minutes with Lively on the court, making him one of the most valuable men’s college basketball players in the country.
+Despite his only 5 points per game and lack of shooting anywhere outside of the rim (in his below shot chart we are looking at percent of shot attempts from each zone as opposed to shooting percentage), Duke had an amazing 17-point positive swing per 40 minutes with Lively on the court, making him one of the most valuable men’s college basketball players in the country.

 Pick 13: Toronto Raptors select Grady Dick, Kansas